 Wheelchair Van Wiring

 BraunAbility designs an integrated electrical system that is not only reliable, but also easy to service, saving you time, money, and frustration.

-The way in which an accessible vehicle manufacturer chooses to join the new lowered floor to the main vehicle frame during the conversion process is a strong indicator of quality in the conversion van.
+The way in which an accessible vehicle manufacturer chooses to join the new lowered floor to the main vehicle frame during the handicap conversion process is a strong indicator of quality in the handicap van conversion.